18F/snap-api-prototype/docs/api-documentation.md

 The [U.S. Postal Abbreviation](https//pe.usps.com/text/pub28/28apb.htm) of the household's state or U.S. territory.

+*DEV NOTE:* Handling of codes for territories is currently inconsistent and needs to be fixed.

 #### `household_includes_elderly_or_disabled (bool, required)`

 Does the household include any household members who are 60 years of age or over, or who meet the [SNAP criteria for disability](https//www.fns.usda.gov/snap/eligibility/elderly-disabled-special-rules#Who%20is%20elderly?)?